 The Scott Group: We work on a variety of biophysical and biological problems centred around how organisms deal with and process biological information.
 Current projects include: Olfaction, intrinsic disorder in proteins, transcriptions and aggregate structure and formation in pharmaceutical preparations and development of methodologies to cope with non-ideal highly concentrated solutions.

 Biophysical Techniques used: Analytical ultracentrifugation, isothermal titration calorimetry, light scattering, small angle X-ray and neutron scattering and hydrodynamic modelling.

 Other techniques: Standard molecular biology for isolation and overexpression of target genes.
 RT-PCR, receptor analysis, single gene knockouts.
 We also have over-expression systems for yeast, archaea and bacteria.

-We are, or have been funded by BBSRC, STFC, EPSRC, UNESCO, Royal Society and the University of Nottingham.
+We are, or have been funded by BBSRC, MRC, The Wellcome Trust, STFC, EPSRC, UNESCO, Royal Society and the University of Nottingham.

 My current research is based around using multiple biophysical techniques in order to elucidate structure/function relationships.
 I am keenly interested in employing techniques such as small angle scattering, hydrodynamic and structure determination to elucidate larger and more flexible systems.
 This has an obvious link with other techniques such as electron and atomic force microscopies, as well as protein crystallography, spectroscopy and NMR structural methods.